 Another efficiency-aiding measure is a world-first capacitor-based regenerative braking system.
 Dubbed i-ELOOP, it's similar in principle to the regenerative systems seen for years in hybrid vehicles - it recaptures kinetic energy that would otherwise be lost during braking.
 Unlike a traditional hybrid setup, which stores energy in a bulky battery before sending it to an electric motor, i-ELOOP gathers energy in a comparatively lightweight capacitor and uses it to power the sedan's electric components (including A/C, headlights, radio, etc.).

 For now, the Mazda6 is available exclusive with a four-cylinder gasoline engine, although a diesel mill will be available in the second half of 2013.

 The standard motor is a 2.5-liter "SkyActiv" four-cylinder that produces a respectable 184 horsepower at 5,700 rpm and 185 lb-ft of torque at 3,250 rpm.
-Better yet, fuel economy is estimated at 26 mpg on the highway and 38 mpg on the highway when equipped with a six-speed automatic transmission - just a smidge behind the Nissan Altima's class-leading 27/38 mpg figures.
+Better yet, fuel economy is estimated at 26 mpg on the highway and 38 mpg on the highway when equipped with a six-speed automatic transmission - just a smidge behind the Nissan Altima's class-leading 26/38 mpg figures.
 Add in the optional i-ELOOP system, and those figure rise to 28/40 mpg.